apache/flink/docs/libs/gelly_guide.md

     <img alt="Union Transformation" width="50%" src="fig/gelly-union.png"/>
 </p>

 * <strong>Difference</strong>: Gelly's `difference()` method performs a difference on the vertex and edge sets of the input graphs.
-The resultant graph is formed by removing the vertices and edges from the graph that are common with the second graph.
+The resultant graph is formed by removing the common vertices and edges from the graph.
 [Back to top](#top)

 Graph Mutations